e2b-dev/awesome-ai-agents/README.md

 General purpose

 ## Description
+- Godmode is a project inspired by Auto-GPT and BabyAGI, conducting  various kinds of tasks via nice UI
 - A web platform inspired by AutoGPT and BabyAGI
 - What it can do:
 	- Order your coffee at Starbucks